michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.4 =
+* Fixed: a bug that enqueuing multiple scripts/styles with the `enqueueStyle()`/`enqueueScript()` method did not take effect.
+* Changed: some menu item labels in the demo plugin.
 * Added: sample pages that demonstrate the use of hidden pages with the `fShowInMenu` key in the demo plugin.
 * Added: the `fShowInMenu` key for the sub-menu page array which will add the ability to hide the page from the sidebar menu.